 In the case of antibodies, it is almost impossible to guarantee the use of identical reagents.
-Polyclonal antibodies (pAbs) are a variable mixture of several undefined antibodies produced by immunization of an animal.
-Monoclonal antibodies (mAbs) are produced ex vivo from a single clonal cell line (called hybridoma), isolated from an immunized animal.
+Polyclonal antibodies are a variable mixture of several undefined antibodies produced by immunization of an animal.
+Monoclonal antibodies are produced ex vivo from a single clonal cell line (called hybridoma), isolated from an immunized animal.
 However, hybridomas are not always a homogeneous cell population, and in one-third of cases additional antibody genes might be present.
 This is an enormous problem in terms of specificity, affinity and reproducibility.
 Finally, when hybridomas cells producing monoclonal antibodies are lost, the corresponding monoclonal antibody is irretrievabally lost.
 The only way to guarantee the identity of an antibody reagent is by knowing its aminoacid sequence.